elpantherd/EQIPO/README.md

 - **MAVLink connection issues:** Verify the serial port and baud rate in the connection string.

 ---

-## Contributing
+## Licensing

-Contributions are welcome!
-Please submit pull requests or open issues on the [GitHub repository](https://github.com/yourusername/eqipo).
+This software is proprietary and not open source.
+Please see the [LICENSE](LICENSE) file for terms of use.

 ---

-## License

-This project is licensed under the MIT License.
-See `LICENSE` for details.

----

 ## Contact Information

-For questions or support, contact [Your Name] at [your.email@example.com].
+For questions or support, contact TEAM QUASARS at [dthayalan760@gmail.com].

 ---

-This README provides all the necessary information to get started with the EQIPO navigation system.
-The code is heavily commented and includes extensive logging to aid in debugging and understanding the system's operation.
-Enjoy using EQIPO for your UAV path planning needs!